maxforums/maxforums.org/foundation.md

 - **Operational Costs**: This includes the expenses for managing the organization, registration and renewal fees.
 - **Meetup Costs**: Reimbursement for group meals, drinks, activities, travel, venue, and lodging expenses for a Maxforums reunions of 3 or more original members
 - **Perks**: E.g. Discord server boosts.
-- **Legacy**: Perpetual donation to Davy van Laere for everything he has already done for the community.
+- **Legacy Award**: Perpetual donation to Davy van Laere for everything he has already done for the community.

 ## Administration (Board of Directors)
 - The role of a **Foundation Administrator** is that of a community caretaker who answers to the community